gsaqui/release-notes/README.md

-# release-notes
+# Process
+- Create tag for one of the systems
+    - php platform
+    - csb FE
+    - backoffice
-Location of all external facing release notes
+- Update the release notes document
+- Push the changes
+- See it reflected in the BO